benfrick/docs-portfolio/src/doc/getting-started/using_nike_apis.md

 ### URI (Universal Resource Identifier)

-By sending a request to a NDe API, you access a resource using a particular URI (<a href="https://en.wikipedia.org/wiki/Uniform_Resource_Identifier" target="_blank">Universal Resource Identifier</a>) comprised of a string of characters.
+By sending a request to a NDe API, you access a resource using a particular URI ([Uniform Resource Identifier](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier){:target="blank"}) comprised of a string of characters.

 For more info, see the [URL Patterns](#url-patterns) section.